 Commerce Tax Credit: The 2015 Regular Session of the State Legislature enacted a levy on the gross revenue of a business which is earned in the State of Nevada effective July 1, 2015.
 The first \$4,000,000 per year in gross revenues earned in the State of Nevada is exempt from the tax which is known as the commerce tax.
 Businesses which are required to pay the commerce tax are entitled to a credit of 50% of their commerce tax liability against their modified business tax (MBT).
 Businesses are required to use the credit in the same fiscal year as the commerce tax is paid.
-The unused Commerce tax credit amount reflects how much of the credit is left based on the law but many businesses subject to Commerce tax do not pay MBT in Nevada.
-Thus, the actual Commerce Tax credit redeemed against MBT is less than 50%.

 Nevada New Markets Jobs Act Tax Credit Program: The 2013 Regular Session of the State Legislature authorized the Nevada New Market Jobs Act which allows insurance companies to receive a credit against the insurance premium tax in exchange for a qualified equity investment in one or more community development organizations, primarily for local or minority-owned entities in under-served zones in the State.
 The State Department of Business and Industry may certify up to \$200 million in qualified equity investments.
-In exchange for making the qualified equity investment, insurance companies are entitled to receive a credit against the insurance premium tax in an amount equal to 58% of the total qualified equity investment certified by the Department of Business and Industry.
+In exchange for making the qualified equity investment, insurance companies are entitled to receive a credit against the insurance premium tax in a amount equal to 58% of the total qualified equity investment certified by the Department of Business and Industry.
 The credits may be taken in increments beginning on the second anniversary date of the original investment, as follows: